msg-rokr-ai/rokr-ai-documentation/docs/documents/LLM-models.md

+# LLM MODELS

-# Breef Introduction
+## Brief Introduction

 Large language models (LLMs) are a category of foundation models trained on immense amounts of data making them capable of understanding and generating natural language and other types of content to perform a wide range of tasks.
-Their key difference lies in their scale, architecture, somethimes prompting techniques and ability to generalize well to diverse language tasks.
+Their key difference lies in their scale, architecture, sometimes prompting techniques and ability to generalize well to diverse language tasks.

 LLMs can be open-source (you can download a GGUF or EXL2 file) or they can be accessed through APIs.